Update on anti-mining laws in ArgentinaPublished by MAC on 2016-05-26

 Will Neuquen be next?

-Successful civil society action against resource development potentially harmful to the environment marked the beginning of the commodities supercycle.
+Successful civil society action against resource development potentially harmful to the environment marked the beginning of the commodities supercycle in Argentina.
 Only two out of nine provincial laws banning open pit mining have been repealed since 2003.

 Will Neuquen be the next to pass anti-mining legislation?